SamArmand/DigDugClone/README.txt

-This project an attempt to recreate Dig Dug for a university assignment.
-It does not include all features of the original game, only basic functionality.
+This project is an attempt at recreating Dig Dug for a university assignment.
+It does not include all features of the original game - only basic functionality.

-Some original assets from Dig Dug have been borrowed.
+Some assets from the original Dig Dug have been borrowed.

-Install the game from the /Install folder.
+To run the game, you must have MonoGame installed